dbihar/ptm_assignment/README.md

 	$ python3 expression_calculator.py "2 + 3 - ( 9 * 2 ) / 2 - ( 7 - 20 )"

-## Training data download and training model
+## Training data download and training model:
 Training of the new model is as easy as running:

 	$ python3 character_classifier_train.py